 You are entitled to many cherished and important constitutional rights, and if you are facing disorderly conduct charges, we at Chernoff Law stand ready to vigorously protect them.
 Our experienced and capable team includes attorneys who are board-certified by the state of Texas in criminal law and can use their legal know-how and access to resources to tenaciously defend our clients against criminal charges.

 We may contact the prosecutor and explain the matter from the client’s perspective and urge that the charges be dropped.
 At trial we vigorously present our defenses.
 Any abusive conduct could be based on significant provocation.
 We have often defended clients from criminal charges and have gained many acquittals and dismissals.

 In some cases, a defendant can be criminally charged with resisting arrest even if all they did was struggle with a police officer who was attempting to put him in handcuffs.
 Any amount of force used while an arrest was being attempted could be viewed as resisting arrest by a law enforcement officer and result in a charge.
 Unfortunately, this is an extremely subjective type of criminal charge and can often fall into areas of gray.
+A good criminal defense attorney can contest these gray areas.
 At the firm we have observed that individuals injured or tazed by police officers are often charged with resisting arrest or Aggravated Assault of a Police Officer.
 We often wonder which event occurred first.

 What Are the Penalties for Resisting Arrest in Texas?